Frankel (horse): 2010: two-year-old season

 Frankel began his two-year-old career on 13 August in a one-mile maiden race at Newmarket on soft ground.
-He broke slowly, and was held up by jockey Tom Queally before making headway two furlongs out.
+He broke slowly, and was held up by jockey Queally before making headway two furlongs out.
 He led inside the final furlong and ran on to win "readily" by half a length from John Gosden's future King George VI and Queen Elizabeth Stakes winner Nathaniel.

 Four weeks later, Frankel ran in the Frank Whittle Conditions Stakes over seven furlongs at Doncaster.
 Only two horses opposed him (second favourite Farhh was withdrawn before the start) and he started at odds of 1/2.
-Tom Queally tracked the leader Diamond Geezah before moving Frankel to the front a furlong from the finish.
+Queally tracked the leader Diamond Geezah before moving Frankel to the front a furlong from the finish.
 The horse accelerated past his opponents and drew away to win by thirteen lengths from subsequent Prix Marcel Boussac third Rainbow Springs in impressive style.

 Juddmonte Royal Lodge Stakes

 On 25 September, Frankel tackled Group company for the first time in the Juddmonte Royal Lodge Stakes at Ascot, a race sponsored by his owner Khalid Abdullah.
 The race was notable for Frankel's mid-race move around the home turn, and the colt beat subsequent Horris Hill Stakes winner Klammer by 10 lengths.
 Treasure Beach, The Derby runner-up and Irish Derby winner the following year, was beaten just under 11 lengths.
-After the race, Peter Scargill of The Racing Post said that "the jockey merely pushed his mount out hands and heels to win by ten lengths – it could've easily been more".
-Trainer Henry Cecil said: "He was very impressive.
+After the race, Peter Scargill of Racing Post said that "the jockey merely pushed his mount out hands and heels to win by ten lengths – it could've easily been more".
+His trainer said: "He was very impressive.
 He has been ticking all the right boxes.
 In the last two months he has started to really improve, improve and improve".

 Dewhurst Stakes

 Frankel's final start of the year was the Dewhurst Stakes at Newmarket on 16 October, his first race at Group 1 level.
 The race – billed as the two-year-old race of the century – also featured two other unbeaten colts; Dream Ahead, 9-length winner of the Group 1 Middle Park Stakes a fortnight earlier and Saamidd, winner of Doncaster's Champagne Stakes and labelled "Pegasus" by his Godolphin stable.
 Frankel was restrained by Queally before moving up to take the lead a furlong from the finish.
 He won the race "comfortably" by two and a quarter lengths, despite hanging to the right in the closing stages.
 The runner-up, Roderic O'Connor, subsequently won the Group 1 Critérium International at Saint-Cloud and then the Irish 2,000 Guineas as a three-year-old.
-The next day, Henry Cecil said : "Frankel unfortunately got a nasty bump leaving the stalls and that gave him a shock and the result was he ran very free ... things don't always go as one would hope and I don't think the ground helped either."
+The next day, Cecil said: "Frankel unfortunately got a nasty bump leaving the stalls and that gave him a shock and the result was he ran very free ... things don't always go as one would hope and I don't think the ground helped either."